WebAssembly/component-model/design/mvp/CanonicalABI.md

 boundaries.
 Thus, if a component wishes to signal an error, it must use some sort of explicit type such as `result` (whose `error` case particular language bindings may choose to map to and from exceptions).

-By clearing `may_enter` for the duration of `canon_lift` when the function is called as an export, the dynamic traps ensure that components cannot be reentered, ensuring the non-reentrance [component invariant].
-Furthermore, because `may_enter` is not cleared on the exceptional exit path taken by `trap()`, if there is a trap during Core WebAssembly execution of lifting or lowering, the component is left permanently un-enterable, ensuring the lockdown-after-trap [component invariant].

 The `call` parameter is assumed to have been created by the caller (the host or `canon lower`) for this one call.
 Since, in `not cx.called_as_export` scenarios